Seahawk rookie Ugo Amadi says perfect play on punt tackle shows ‘I’m not here just to play around’

 It was almost hard to tell what was better — the way Amadi beat the double team of Jayron Kearse and Duke Thomas, leaving each yards in the dust, or a tackle that not only couldn’t have been better timed but also was exactly how the NFL would draw up leading with the shoulder and not the head.

-“A great Hawk tackle,’’ Carroll called it, referring to “the timing of it, the form tackle, The shoulder. … he showed thousands of kids what it looks like to tackle somebody in the open field.’’
+“A great Hawk tackle,’’ Carroll called it, referring to “the timing of it, the form tackle, The shoulder. … He showed thousands of kids what it looks like to tackle somebody in the open field.’’

 It wasn’t just Carroll who was left raving.